gittaylor/athenapy/README.md

 ## Requirements

-An environment which includes Python (2.6 recommended).
+An environment which includes Python (version [2.6](http://www.python.org/download/releases/2.6.8/) recommended).
 Git is recommended for development.

 ## Installation